Where do Angora rabbits come from?

 Where can I see an Angora rabbit?

 The two main shows are the Burgess Small Animal Show in January in Harrogate www.thesmallanimalshow.co.uk and the London Show in Peterborough in October www.thelondonshow.org There are usually a number of Angoras there in full exhibition coat.
-The National Angora Club attend Woolfest www.woolfest.co.uk Fibre-East www.fibre-east.co.uk and the British Wool Show www.britishwool.net with one or two wool Angoras, often Skyrack rabbits.
+The National Angora Club attend Woolfest www.woolfest.co.uk Fibre-East www.fibre-east.co.uk ,Wool@J13 https://wool-j13.uk/ and the British Wool Show www.britishwool.net with one or two wool Angoras, often Skyrack rabbits.
 Angora wool for spinning and spun English Angora wool is sold at these craft festivals.
+Free spindle spinning lessons are also given.